tom6311tom6311/MLDS_2017_Final/gan_mnist/readme.md

 python3 train.py
 ```

+Note that if you want to start over, you should remove the `./logs` and `./imgs` folder.

 * The GAN models are defined in `model.py`, currently there are vanilla GAN
 and DCGAN implementations.
 To switch models, just modify the import script.
 i.e. `from model import GAN` to `from model import DCGAN as GAN`